 As per the Hindu calendar, Shani Jayanti is celebrated in the month of Jyestha on Amavasya Tithi.
 According to the Gregorian calendar, the day falls in the month of May or June.

+Lord Shani is the deity of planet Saturn and Saturday.
 Saturn is considered as the slowest moving planet as per celestial movements.
-Hence, Astrologically there is a vital and huge significance about where this planet is positioned.
+Hence, Astrologically there is a vital and huge significance about where this planet is positioned in an individual’ s birth chart.
 Saturn is usually regarded as a planet which has malefic effects on the lives of the natives and thus people are scared of it.

 But the fact is that this slow-moving planet is the planet of Karma.
 It offers success only to people who have undergone penance, hardships, and struggle and worked in their life through hard work, discipline, and sincere efforts.
 Whether an individual will be blessed or will be prone to bad luck, depends upon his/her deeds done in the past and the present lives.

 Lord Shani is just and fair and gives the natives the result of their own Karma.
 Shani is considered as the Lord of the West and he is also popular by various other names including Sauri, Manda, Neel, Yama, Kapilaksha, and Chhata Sunu.